-You can get started with using clickable with an existing Ubuntu Touch app.
+You can get started with using Clickable with an existing Ubuntu Touch app.

-You can use clickable with apps generated from the old Ubuntu Touch SDK IDE
+You can use Clickable with apps generated from the old Ubuntu Touch SDK IDE

 or you can start fresh by running

-clickable in the root directory
+clickable in the root

-Running the default sub-commands will:
+Running the default commands will:

-- Compile the app
+- Build the app

 - Build the click package (can be found in the build directory)